terence-lim/data-science-notebooks/MVCP.md

-reflects the extent to which employees feel that their sense of self overlaps with that of their employer An anecdotal measure of identification is the use of we statements by employees who identify strongly with their company i e who have internalized the distinction between we insiders and people outside CB Bhattacharya, Sankar Sen and Daniel Korschun (2008), researchers from Boston University and Baruch College, found that employees who identify strongly with their company view its success as their own and exhibit higher performing
+reflects the extent to which employees feel that their sense of self overlaps with that of their employer An anecdotal measure of identification is the use of we statements by employees who identify strongly with their company i.e. who have internalized the distinction between we insiders and people outside.
+CB Bhattacharya, Sankar Sen and Daniel Korschun (2008), researchers from Boston University and Baruch College, found that employees who identify strongly with their company view its success as their own and exhibit higher performing